nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ### donationurl
 url pointing to a website that contains donation information to support this tor relay.
-This SHOULD be an HTTPS url.
+This MUST be an HTTPS url.

 length: < 254 characters